-Another distinction can be made with respect to the system in which adaptation takes place - the natural or human system.
-Within the human system, a distinction can be made between public (governments at all levels) and private (individual households, commercial companies) interests (Table 6.3 below).
-Also, see Section 3.1 for other types of adaptation.
+Another distinction can be made with respect to the system in which adaptation takes place: the natural or human system.
+Within the human system, a distinction can be made between public (governments at all levels) and private (individual households, commercial companies) interests (Table 6.2).